-Develop a clearer policy on Public vs. Private roads.
-Need clear guidelines on how to resolve this issue - a "performance" based approach is suggested.
+Develop a clearer pelicy on Public vs. Private reads.
+Need clear guidelines on how to resolve this issue-a "performance" based approach is suggested.

 Recommendation: Require Public Streets when a project has greater than a certain number of parcels.
-Private roads may be allowed by the Public Works Agency when a public street requirement would have a detrimental effect on the development yield.
+Private roads may be allowed by the Public Works Agency when a public street requirement would have a detrimental effect on the development viold.

 These changes proposed by the Planning Commission Permit Streamlining Subcommittee can be implemented programmatically within the Housing Element document.
-It's expected these recommendations would be discussed at the community level at the various advisory bodies, to determine final language and approaches to implementation.
-See Program 3.B - Planning Commission Streamlining Subcommittee.
+It is expected these recommendations will be discussed at the community level at the various advisory bodies, to determine final language and appreaches to implementation.
+See Program 3.B.-Planning Commission Streamlining Subcommittee.